Classic Stuffed Leg of Lamb Recipe

 Step 2: Filling the Leg

-Season the surface of the meat generously with salt and freshly ground pepper, followed by a healthy dusting of sumac powder.
+Season the surface of the boneless leg of lamb generously with salt and freshly ground pepper, followed by a healthy dusting of sumac powder.
 Roughly chop a good handful of parsley leaves (you can discard the stems) and sprinkle them across the surface.
+If it's to your taste, you can add a bit of fresh rosemary.

 Season the filling with a bit more salt and pepper, then drizzle over it with olive oil.
 Roll up the leg being sure to keep any filling from falling out either end, then retie it with butcher's twine until secure, sprinkling the outside with salt on all sides.